MadStu/space-trucker-trading-tracker/README.md

 https://space-trucker.herokuapp.com/

 [Star Citizen](https://tinyurl.com/2yet2hz9) is a futuristic, deep space, science fiction game / simulation.
-This tool allows Star Citizen Traders, to keep track of their ship's current cargo inventory and estimated value.
+This tool allows Star Citizen Traders to keep track of their ship's current cargo inventory and estimated value.

 I will take a design thinking and agile approach to creating the app.